Kristina01111000/Drws_site/README.md

 Next call:
 - fixed the menus
 - got widget context to work by downloading classic widgets plugin, will work until at least 2022
-- pages to link to from copy of widgetson front page
+- pages to link to from copy of widgets on front page
 	- documentary links to documentary?
 	- scorecard links to scorecard?
 	- monthly topic links to sale page?